RFL Women's Super League: Historical

 For 2021 a new structure was introduced.
-The ten teams play each other once, home or away over nine rounds.
-The top five then go into a play-off section where each team plays the others once more.
-The team finishing top of this play-off section wins the League Leaders Shield.
-The top four in the play-offs then meet in two semi-finals with the winners of these two game competing in the Grand Final.

-The bottom five teams in the regular season enter the Shield competition which follows an identical format to the play-offs, where the winners of the two semi-finals meet in the Shield final.
+At the start of the season it was planned that the ten teams would play each other once, home or away over nine rounds.
+After this the top four would play-off for a place in the Grand Final and the remaining six teams would compete for the Shield.
+However, In July a change to the format was announced in which the league was split in half.
+The top five went into a play-off section where each team played the others once more.
+The team finishing top of this play-off section won the League Leaders' Shield.
+The top four in the play-offs then met in two semi-finals and the winners of these two games competed in the Grand Final.
+The bottom five teams in the regular season entered the Shield competition which followed an identical format to the play-offs, where the winners of the two semi-finals met in the Shield final.

-2022 saw further changes with the Super League split into two sections; group 1 and group 2.
+2022 saw further changes with the Super League expanded to 12 teams and split from the outset into two sections; Group 1 and Group 2.
 This decision was made to introduce more competitive fixtures as the 2021 season drew criticism for the number of very one-sided matches.
+The same format was retained for 2023.

+2024 format

-The same format was retained for 2023 but from 2024 the league will be reduced to eight clubs as part of a new integrated structure for the women's game in the United Kingdom.
+In early 2023, it was announced that from 2024 the league would be reduced to eight clubs as part of a new integrated structure for the women's game in the United Kingdom.
+At the end of the season, the bottom side in the competition will face a national champion (the winner of play-offs between the tier-two regional divisions) for a place in the Super League the following season.
+In previous years admission to the Super League had been by invitation only.

 Final venues

-Three venues have so far hosted the Grand Final.
-In 2021 the Grand final and the Shield final were played as a double-header.
+Four venues have so far hosted the Grand Final.
+In 2017 and 2018 the Grand Final and the Championship Final were played at the Manchester Regional Arena before the men's Grand Final at Old Trafford.
+The 2019 final was played at the Totally Wicked Stadium on a Friday night.
+It was originally planned to take place at Headingley, but was rescheduled due to the Rugby League World Cup 9s.
+Headingley was also the intended venue for the 2020 Grand Final.
+It eventually hosted the event in 2021 when the Grand Final and the Shield final were played as double-headers, as they also were in 2022 at the Totally Wicked Stadium.
+In 2023, the Grand Final was played at York Community Stadium along with the Group 2 promotion final.